Urban Mining Project in Korbach, Hesse, Germany

 About this good practice

 The new town hall in the County and Hanseatic town of Korbach is a combination of the renovation and remodelling of the medieval building and a new construction, which replaced an extension from the 1970s.
-The extension/the latter was carefully dismantled so that most of the concrete and even some of the clay bricks could be reused in the new building.
+The extension was carefully dismantled so that most of the concrete and even some of the clay bricks could be reused in the new building.
 At the same time, the architects created an identity-forming overall appearance by continuing the existing roof landscapes and a design language that blends discreetly into the image of the city centre.
-The project was recognised by the German Sustainable Building Council (DGNB) as a pioneer of the urban mining principle, while at the same time meeting high standards in terms of building culture.
+The whole process involved several steps and challenges.
+An inventory was carried out for the existing extension and a demolition and disposal concept was developed.
+Tests were carried out beforehand to assess the suitability of the mineral demolition materials for the production of recycled concrete.
+One challenge was the local recycling of the large quantities of mineral demolition materials in order to minimize transportation costs and emissions.
+Suitable places, recyclers and logistic concepts had to be identified.
+An urban mining concept was drawn up and used for the procurement procedures.
+In addition to the recycling and use of mineral demolition materials, the future reusability and demountability of the materials and the joining techniques were included as requirements for the planners and trades involved.
+In the end, 9.848t of mineral materials were recovered, of which 6.006t (61%) were directly reused in the new building.

 Resources needed

-The planning team was supplemented by an architect specialising in urban mining design.
-The whole construction process was accompanied by experts.
+The planning team was supplemented by an architect specialised in urban mining design and the construction process was accompanied by experts.
 These additional expenses were financially supported by the state of Hesse.
+The share of resource-conserving construction in the total cost is 1.5%.

 Evidence of success